 - Income and Risk Aversion: Lower-income individuals are also generally more risk-averse as they have less financial leeway for purchasing mistakes.

 - Experience and Risk Aversion: Customers who have previously had negative experiences with a product or service are more likely to be risk-averse in future purchasing decisions.

 B. Why Risk Aversion Occurs – Psychological and Economic Perspectives

 Risk aversion has roots in both psychology and economics.
 From a psychological perspective, it’s tied to the fear of loss and the uncertainty of outcome.
 Humans naturally avoid losses over acquiring gains—a phenomenon known as loss aversion.
 Furthermore, cognitive biases like status quo bias (the preference for the current state of affairs) and ambiguity aversion (preference for known risks over unknown risks) also contribute to risk-averse behaviors.

 From an economic viewpoint, risk aversion is tied to the utility theory.
-Here, consumers weigh the potential satisfaction (utility) from a purchase against its potential risks.
+Here, consumers weigh a purchase’s potential satisfaction (utility) against its potential risks.
 Risk-averse individuals tend to perceive the potential risks as outweighing the potential rewards.